 - Shotacon: Parodied in an extended spoof of sports based "High School" shows.
 Shin only wishes the women he met had this fetish.

 - Shout-Out: Lots, considering the long run of the series.
 For example, Penny has a crush on a student called Kazuo.
 She daydreams about him and accidentally calls Kazuo to Maso/Masao.
 Kazuo and Masao...

 - Souvenir Land: In Episode 138-C, where Shin-chan and family go to Action Land.
 They take a picture with Mimitchi Mouse, and they wait in a long line for the roller coaster while Shin and Misae are distracted by an Action Kamen parade.

 - Spaghetti Kiss: One episode has a drunk Miss Katz seeing Shin has a handsome grown man through her beer goggles and trying to do this with him, only with pocky.

 - Two-Teacher School: Well, Three-Teacher School, temporarily bumped to four during The Flamer's arc.
 When it was revealed he would be fired, the kids lampshaded the fact that Miss Katz rarely appears to teach them and suggested firing her in Flamer's place.

-- Toilet Humor: Sometimes Shin's dialog is just "Farty poop fart fart" or something like that.
+- Toilet Humor: Sometimes Shin's dialogue is just "Farty poop fart fart" or something along those lines.